ChicoState/UX-BlueConnect/phaseIII/README.md

 ## Methods

 The research method for Phase III was a Usability Test (n = 6) done on the BlueConnect Prototype.
-The [Protocol](../phaseIII/Protocol.pdf) was used by the moderator to conduct the test and data was collected via a [Spreadsheet](https://docs.google.com/spreadsheets/d/1luWYVmIG-7Ci7HbFj4Ql9mjTNEpF34J8a3IvDMtyEwY/edit?usp=sharing).
-Below the Protocol will be broken down to assess the methodology of the Usability Test.
+The [Protocol](../phaseIII/Protocol.pdf) was used by the moderator to conduct the test and data was collected into a [Spreadsheet](https://docs.google.com/spreadsheets/d/1luWYVmIG-7Ci7HbFj4Ql9mjTNEpF34J8a3IvDMtyEwY/edit?usp=sharing).
+But before the test could begin, the partipant is handed a [Consent Form](../phaseIII/Consent_Form.pdf) that they must sign for the test to continue.

+### Below the Protocol will be broken down to assess the methodology of the Usability Test.

+Introduction:
+Welcome!
+Thank you for participating in our study.
+Your feedback is essential in helping us improve the functionality and design of the BlueConnect app.
+In this session, you will be asked to connect multiple Bluetooth devices using our application.
+Please feel free to speak aloud your thoughts and experiences as you navigate through the tasks.

+Background:
+Before we begin, we would like to know a little about your previous experiences with Bluetooth devices and your expectations from an application like BlueConnect.